jetteezhou/jetteezhou.github.io/index.md

 ## About Me

-I am a Ph.D. student jointly trained at Beijing Jiaotong University and the Institute of Automation, Chinese Academy of Sciences.
-My research focuses on **Embodied Artificial Intelligence (EAI)** and  **Multimodal Large Language Models(MLLMs)**, with a primary emphasis on embodied cognition, task planning, and decision-making.
+I am a Ph.D. student jointly trained at Beijing Jiaotong University and the Institute of Automation, Chinese Academy of Sciences (CASIA), fortunate to be co-advised by Prof. [Jinqiao Wang](https://nlpr.ia.ac.cn/iva/homepage/jqwang/index.htm), [Honghui Dong](https://faculty.bjtu.edu.cn/8022/) and Dr. [Chaoyang Zhao](https://ia.cas.cn/rcdw/fyjy/202404/t20240422_7129867.html).

+My research bridges Embodied Artificial Intelligence (EAI) and Multimodal Large Language Models (MLLMs), focusing on enabling intelligent agents to perceive, reason, and act in dynamic physical environments.
+I aim to develop robust, generalizable AI & Robotic systems that can understand and interact with the world.

+## Research Interests
+- **Embodied Artificial Intelligence (EAI)**: embodied cognition, task planning, and decision-making
+- **Multimodal Large Language Models (MLLMs)**: SFT / RL post-training, and applications in EAI, such as multimodal reasoning.

 ## News